DiffSK/configobj/README.md

 =========
 This project is now maintained by [Eli Courtwright](https://github.com/EliAndrewC) and [Rob Dennis](https://github.com/robdennis) with the blessing of original creator [Michael Foord](http://www.voidspace.org.uk/).

-For long time ConfigObj users, the biggest change is in the officially supported python versions:
+For long time ConfigObj users, the biggest change is in the officially supported Python versions:
 - 2.6
 - 2.7
-- 3.2
 - 3.3
+- 3.4

-(notably adding python 3 support; previously this was 2.3 - 2.6)
+(notably adding Python 3 support; previously this was 2.3 - 2.6)
 Other versions may work, but this is what travis and tox uses to run the tests on commit.

 Roadmap
 =========
-- Fixing any issues introduced as a result of the added python 3 support
+- Fixing any issues introduced as a result of the added Python 3 support
 - Moving tests away from doctests in favor of pytest (reasonable now that versions older than 2.6 are dropped)
 - Considering new features that work in a backwards-compatible way (feel free to open an issue with your suggestion)